tlodge/lend-website/public/blogs/theme1.md

 3. **Shared-experience** : lived stories that build reassurance, empathy, and trust.
 4. **Hope-oriented** : highlighting positive experiences, ongoing interests, and quality of life.

 Narratives can, of course, contain a mix of the above.
 Perhaps the primary purpose of “shared-experience” narratives is to reaffirm a sense that “it’s not just me,” and “I’m not alone.”
 We expect that these narratives will resonate more strongly when they closely resemble a viewer’s own experiences.
-We discuss [here](./theme1) how there are multiple 'dimensions' where users might seek similarities: gender, relationship roles, dementia type, dementia stage and specific situations and circumstances.
-What does this mean for us?
+There are multiple 'dimensions' where users might seek similarities: gender, relationship roles, dementia type, dementia stage and specific situations and circumstances.
 Irrespective of the challenge of appropriately matching user intent to a narrative, it also suggests that our library of 'similar experience' narratives will need to be broad and deep.

 ## Who the stories are for